BerndHessling/ShinyQC/README.md

 ## <a name="head2"></a>Prerequisites

-*  The hosting computer needs to have a running version of [MaxQuant](http://www.coxdocs.org/doku.php?id=maxquant:common:download_and_installation) (version number should not matter, but needs to remain unchanged over the analyzing different raw files of same sample type).
+*  The hosting computer needs to have a running version of [MaxQuant](http://www.coxdocs.org/doku.php?id=maxquant:common:download_and_installation) (version number should not matter).

 *	[R](https://cran.r-project.org/bin/windows/base/) needs to be installed (package was developed for version 3.2.4).

 *	[R-Studio](https://www.rstudio.com/products/rstudio/download/) needs to be installed.

-*	Following naming conventions for your raw files must be:
+*	Following naming conventions for your raw files must be matched:

     +	MS raw files must **start with a unique identifier for the instrument**.
 Identifiers for different instruments must be of **same length**.
 If a lab has multiple LC-MS platforms they identifiers could be named like this: